 During his time on the International Training Programme in 2013, Mohamed was based in the Department of Egypt and Sudan and his partner placement was spent at Bristol Museums, Galleries and Archives.

+In 2013 participants were asked to prepare an exhibition proposal based an object from the British Museum’s collection.
 Mohamed’s exhibition project proposal was entitled Idea and people Unite: A story of Christ on the Cross in Islamic art.

 Mohamed’s place on the programme was generously supported by the Barakat Trust.

 In 2016 Mohamed was awarded a research fellowship by the State Museums of Dresden (SKD) where he worked for six weeks on a project entitled Expanding Horizons: Tracing heavenly machines form the Arab-Islamic World.

 Mohamed attended an Egyptian ITP Fellow reunion held at the British Embassy in Cairo, in April 2018.

 In 2023, Mohamed was awarded an ITP Conference Grant to attend the 19th seminar on the Care and Conservation of Manuscripts at the University of Copenhagen in Denmark.

 Since 2013 Mohamed has attended the opening of the Ming ceramic exhibition at the British Museum and has helped to document and register Islamic Coins at Bristol Museum and Art Gallery.